harmsm/physical-biochemistry/syllabus/syllabus.rst

 - Homework sets (25% of points)
 - Summative Assessment (50% of points)

-On the first day of class, we will discuss how you would like to do summative
-assessment: midterm and final, projects, presentations, or something else.
+Summative assessment will consist of an in-class midterm and take-home final.

 Letter grades: Letter grades will be determined based on total points, not on individual exams and assignments.
 Getting >90% of the points guarantees an A;